-Except as expressly delegated under these regulations, the city council reserves to itself the exercise of all of the duties and authority of a contract review board and a contracting agency under state law, including, but not limited to, the power and authority to:
+Except as expressly delegated in accordance with policy or these regulations, the city council reserves to itself the exercise of all of the duties and authority of a contract review board and a contracting agency under state law.

-Solicitation Methods Applicable to Contracts.
-Approve the use of contracting methods and exemptions from contracting methods for a specific contract or certain classes of contracts;

-Brand Name Specifications.
-Exempt the use of brand name specifications for public improvement contracts;

-Waiver of Performance and Payment Bonds.
-Approve the partial or complete waiver of the requirement for the delivery of a performance or payment bond for construction of a public improvement, other than in cases of emergencies;

-Electronic Advertisement of Public Improvement Contracts.
-Authorize the use of electronic advertisements for public improvement contracts in lieu of publication in a newspaper of general circulation;

-Appeals of Debarment and Prequalification Decisions.
-Hear properly filed appeals of the purchasing manager’s determination of debarment, or concerning prequalification;

-Rulemaking.
-Adopt contracting rules under ORS 279A.065 and 279A.070 including, without limitation, rules for the procurement, management, disposal and control of goods, services, personal services and public improvements; and

-Award.
-Award all contracts that exceed the authority of the purchasing manager.
 [Ord.
 2618, 3-7-05.
 Code 2001 § 34.03.]

 3.25.040 Model Rules.

-The Model Rules adopted by the Attorney General under ORS 279A.065 (Model Rules) are adopted as the public contracting rules for the city, to the extent that the Model Rules do not conflict with the provisions of this chapter including any amendments to this chapter; and further provided, that despite the provisions of the Model Rules concerning the selection of architects, engineers, land surveyors and related consultants, the city’s evaluation of architects, engineers, land surveyors and related consultants may include price as a dominant criterion for selection.
+The model rules adopted by the Attorney General under ORS 279A.065 (Model Rules) are adopted as the public contracting rules for the city, to the extent that the Model Rules do not conflict with the provisions of this chapter.
 [Ord.
 2618, 3-7-05.
 Code 2001 § 34.04.]

 3.25.050 Authority of purchasing manager.

 General Authority.
 The city manager shall be the purchasing manager for the city and is authorized to issue all solicitations and to award all city contracts for which the contract price does not exceed $100,000 and the proposed expenditure is included in the current fiscal year budget.
-Subject to the provisions of this chapter, the purchasing manager may adopt and amend all solicitation materials, contracts and forms required or permitted to be adopted by contracting agencies under the Oregon Public Contracting Code or otherwise convenient for the city’s contracting needs.
+Subject to the provisions of this chapter, the purchasing manager may adopt and amend all solicitation materials, contracts, and forms required or permitted to be adopted by contracting agencies under the Oregon Public Contracting Code or otherwise convenient for the city’s contracting needs.
 The purchasing manager shall hear all solicitation and award protests.

 Solicitation Preferences.
 When possible, the purchasing manager shall use solicitation documents and evaluation criteria that:

-Give preference to goods and services that have been manufactured or produced in the State of Oregon if price, fitness, availability and quality are otherwise equal; and
+Give preference to goods and services that have been manufactured or produced in the State of Oregon if price, fitness, availability, and quality are otherwise equal;

-Give preference to goods that are certified to be made from recycled products when such goods are available, can be substituted for nonrecycled products without a loss in quality, and the cost of goods made from recycled products is not significantly more than the cost of goods made from nonrecycled products.
+Give preference to goods that are certified to be made from recycled products when such goods are available, can be substituted for nonrecycled products without a loss in quality, and the cost of goods made from recycled products is not significantly more than the cost of goods made from nonrecycled products; and

+Give any other preferences as set forth in the City of Newberg Purchasing Policy, applicable law, or both.

 Delegation of Purchasing Manager’s Authority.
-Any of the responsibilities or authorities of the purchasing manager under this chapter may be delegated and subdelegated by written directive.
+Any of the responsibilities or authorities of the purchasing manager under this chapter may be delegated and subdelegated by written directive, including the City of Newberg Purchasing Policy.